María Patiño: Antena 3

-On 13 July 2009, together with Jesús Mariñas and Julian Iantzi, she began presenting the program Vaya par directed by Gema López, although this was also canceled due to low ratings on 10 September of the same year.

-Since then, she has not returned to work for Antena 3, since there are no gossip programs (programas del corazón) on the network.
+On 13 July 2009, together with Jesús Mariñas and Julian Iantzi, she began presenting the program Vaya par directed by Gema López, although this was also cancelled due to low ratings on 10 September of the same year.
+Since her departure from DEC, she has not returned to work for Antena 3, as since 2011 the network has moved away from gossip programmes.